Three strength-training exercises to improve stride length and frequency

 Overall, the strength building triad carries little risk of injury, takes little of your time, and is very specific to the actual act of running.
 The three exercises will improve both your coordination and leg muscle power, and after several weeks you will notice that your legs feel much stronger and that your stride length and frequency have improved.
 You will move quickly and aggressively from one foot to the other as you run, and you will reach the finish lines of your races in faster and faster times.

 An eight week Strength Training Program for the 5k, 10k and marathon

 How to Read the Table

 For each exercise, note that you utilise two or three sets per workout.
-For example, during weeks 1-2 with the step-up exercise, you would complete 15 repetitions with no weight ("no wt"), rest for two minutes, complete 15 repetitions with no weight again, rest for two minutes, and then carry out a third set with 15 repetitions and no weight.
+For example, during weeks 1-2 with the step-up exercise, you would complete 15 repetitions with no weight ("no wt"), rest for two minutes, complete 15 repetitions with no weight again, rest for two minutes and then carry out the third set with 15 repetitions and no weight.

 After a rest, you would move through the three sets of one-leg squats and then finish the workout with two sets of one-leg hops in place. "%" represents the approximate percentage of body weight added to the exercise by carrying dumbbells in your hands.